 Progressive external ophthalmoplegia is a condition characterized by weakness of the eye muscles.
-The condition typically appears in adults between ages 18 and 40.
-The most common signs and symptoms of progressive external ophthalmoplegia are drooping eyelids (ptosis), which can affect one or both eyelids, and weakness or paralysis of the muscles that move the eye (ophthalmoplegia).
-Affected individuals may also have general weakness of the skeletal muscles (myopathy), particularly in the neck, arms, or legs.
+The condition typically appears in adults between ages 18 and 40 and slowly worsens over time.
+The first sign of progressive external ophthalmoplegia is typically drooping eyelids (ptosis), which can affect one or both eyelids.
+As ptosis worsens, affected individuals may use the forehead muscles to try to lift the eyelids, or they may lift up their chin in order to see.
+Another characteristic feature of progressive external ophthalmoplegia is weakness or paralysis of the muscles that move the eye (ophthalmoplegia).
+Affected individuals have to turn their head to see in different directions, especially as the ophthalmoplegia worsens.
+People with progressive external ophthalmoplegia may also have general weakness of the muscles used for movement (myopathy), particularly those in the neck, arms, or legs.
 The weakness may be especially noticeable during exercise (exercise intolerance).
 Muscle weakness may also cause difficulty swallowing (dysphagia).

 Although muscle weakness is the primary symptom of progressive external ophthalmoplegia, this condition can be accompanied by other signs and symptoms.
 In these instances, the condition is referred to as progressive external ophthalmoplegia plus (PEO+).
-Additional signs and symptoms can include hearing loss caused by nerve damage in the inner ear (sensorineural hearing loss), weakness and loss of sensation in the limbs due to nerve damage (neuropathy), impaired muscle coordination (ataxia), a pattern of movement abnormalities known as parkinsonism, or depression.
+Additional signs and symptoms can include hearing loss caused by nerve damage in the inner ear (sensorineural hearing loss), weakness and loss of sensation in the limbs due to nerve damage (neuropathy), impaired muscle coordination (ataxia), a pattern of movement abnormalities known as parkinsonism, and depression.

 The prevalence of progressive external ophthalmoplegia is unknown.

-Progressive external ophthalmoplegia can result from mutations in several different genes.
-In some cases, mutations in nuclear DNA are responsible for the condition, particularly mutations in the POLG, SLC25A4, and C10orf2 genes.
-These genes are critical for mtDNA maintenance.
-Although the mechanism is unclear, mutations in any of these three genes lead to large deletions of mtDNA, ranging from 2,000 to 10,000 DNA building blocks (nucleotides).
+Progressive external ophthalmoplegia can result from mutations in one of several different genes.
+In some cases, mutations in nuclear DNA are responsible for the condition, including mutations in the POLG, TWNK, RRM2B, and SLC25A4 genes, among others.
+These genes are critical for the production and maintenance of mtDNA.
+Although the mechanism is unclear, mutations in these genes lead to the deletion of large segments of mtDNA in muscle cells.
+The size of the deleted region can range from 2,000 to 10,000 DNA building blocks (nucleotides).

 Progressive external ophthalmoplegia can have different inheritance patterns depending on the gene involved.